-Born on a spring day in Argenteuil, a north western suburb of Paris, I am the eldest child of Malian parents who had just moved to France in search of a better life.
+Born on a spring day in Argenteuil, a north western suburb of Paris, I am the eldest child of Malian parents who had just moved to France.
 My family was influenced by politics, sports and a great love for Black music—African, American, Hispanic or Caribbean—in a nutshell, anything that had a syncopated beat.
 Growing up in the South eastern area of Provence in a small town called Manosque, where people were not too used to foreigners, I cultivated my diversity while listening to inspiring conversations about leaders and public figures—Dr. Martin Luther King, Malcolm X, Nelson Mandela and Cassius Clay/Muhammad Ali, to name but a few—while dancing to the likes of Marvin Gaye, Wilson Pickett, Salif Keita, Ray Barretto, Johnny Pacheco, Celia Cruz and many others.
 By the age of 6, I had discovered politics and its implications in my family’s life, and thus experienced both transcultural and political awakenings.
 Some of my English and Spanish teachers were instrumental in helping me develop a true passion for American and Latin cultures.
 As a result, I soon vowed to be fully proficient in languages and travel, and around the age of 12 decided to become an interpreter.
 In junior high school I developed an inclination for teaching and tutored elementary school students.

 My mother made my dream come true in 1992 when she arranged my first trip to the U.S. and a year-long exchange program in 1993.
 When I turned 18, I was hosted by an African-American family outside of Richmond, Virginia.
 My goal was to become fully acquainted with the American culture, and that I did.
 I participated in the family’s activities, took singing classes at school, strove to be a good student so much so that I was even awarded an “Outstanding Citizenship Award”, and ultimately graduated from Patrick Henry High School.
 When I returned to France at the age of 19, I was determined to embrace a college education related to foreign cultures and, later on, a career involving foreign issues.
 So, I majored in foreign languages (English/Spanish) with a minor in law while attending the University of Provence and then the University of Paris 7 (Jussieu).
 Before embarking on my senior year in college, I received a fellowship from New York University’s Graduate School of Arts and Science.
 I was accepted in the American Studies Program and was honored to attend classes taught by critically acclaimed professors and intellectuals.
 Cognizant that I was very fortunate, I gave back to the institution through its Higher Education Opportunity Program by tutoring minority students who struggled with their French or Spanish classes.